Included here are:

 Blatt (pl.
 Blätter): Sheet(s) or leaf (leaves).
 A piece of paper which, by its very nature, has a front (recto) and back (verso) side; thus, two pages.
 Manuscripts are occasionally numbered by the sheet rather than the page, in which case the sides are distinguished by the words ‘recto’ and ‘verso’, or else the verso side is indicated with an apostophe following the sheet-number.

 Bogen: “Printers’ sheet” (as opposed to a sheet or leaf [Blatt] as found in a bound book).
 A Bogen is the sheet of paper as it comes from the paper sieve on which the pulp is pressed.
-The size of these sieves varied somewhat, and so the sheet sizes will vary as well; the sheets that I’ve measured are around 13 x 18 inches (or 33 x 46 cm).
+The size of these sieves varied somewhat, and so the sheet sizes will vary as well.
 Folio (2°) is where the Bogen is folded once (= 4 pages/sides)(ht: 35-45 cm / 13¾-17¾ in); Quarto (4°) has two folds (= 8 pages)(ht: up to 35 cm / 13¾ in); Octavo (8°) has three folds (= 16 pages)(kl.
 8°:10-18.5 cm)(gr.
-8°: 22.5-25 cm / 9-10 in); Duodecimo (12°) has 4 folds (into 1/3s, and then twice in half, resulting in 24 pages)(ht: up to 15 cm / 6 in).
+8°: 22.5-25 cm / 9-10 in); Duodecimo (12°) has 4 folds (into 1/3s, and then twice in half, resulting in 24 pages)(ht: up to 15 cm / 6 in); Sextodecimo or Sedez (16°) has four folds, resulting in a sheet one-sixteenth of the original printers’ sheet.
 Many libraries would shelve books according to their size (so as to economize on shelf space); consequently, the size of the book (folio, quarto, or octavo) was commonly given in the catalog-listing of the book so that the librarian could more easily find the book.
 Of course, given the lack of a standard size of Bogen, the sizes of the books varied considerably, and so it was often unclear whether a book should be listed as, e.g., quarto or octavo.
 The interested reader can find ample information on the web, such as the Roberts and Etherington reference work on Bookbinding and the Conservation of Books.

 Borussia: The Latin name for Prussia (see entry for: Prussia).